tasmota/docs/docs/PWM-dimmer-switch.md

 SetOption32 defines the button hold time.
 When the PWM Dimmer module is initially selected, SetOption32 is set to 5 (1/2 second).
 Button presses and holds execute the normal ButtonTopic and Rule processing.
 If ButtonTopic is set and SetOption61 is 0 or a the button press/hold matches a rule, the button press/hold is ignored by PWM Dimmer.

-PWM Dimmer uses the Light module to control the PWM.
-Brightness levels are rescaled to PWM values between the <dimmer_min> value specified to the DimmerRange command and the value specified to the PWMRange command.
-Most LED bulbs do not show a significant difference between a PWM value of 1 and a PWM value of 100.
+PWM Dimmer uses the Light module to control PWM.
+Brightness levels are rescaled to PWM values between <dimmer_min> value specified with `DimmerRange` and value specified with `PWMRange`.
+Most LED bulbs do not show a significant difference between PWM value of 1 and PWM value of 100.
 This results in the lower 10% of the dimmer range having no effect.
-For best results, the DimmerRange <dimmerMin> value should be set to the higest value that results in the lowest bulb brightness.
-This is typically in the range of 90 - 120.
+For best results, `DimmerRange <dimmerMin>` value should be set to the higest value that results in the lowest bulb brightness (Typically in the range of 90 - 120).

 When Device Groups are enabled, the PWM Dimmer brightness presets are kept in sync across all switches in the group.
 The powered-off LED and LED timeout settings are specific to each switch.
 Changing them does not replicate the change to the other switches in the group.